Would you switch your mortgage mid-term if you could save money? Here is what you need to know before you decide.

 You need to follow these steps to work out whether you will benefit from switching:

-This document will explain how much it would cost for you to pay off your entire mortgage, including any fees can charges that may apply.
+This document will explain how much it would cost for you to pay off your entire mortgage, including any fees and charges that may apply.
 You will need to be able to borrow this amount from a new provider before being able to switch.

 Loan to Value (LTV): This is the amount you want to borrow against the value of your home.
 You will find more attractive deals the lower your LTV is.

-Interest rate: Obviously, this is one of the most important elements of your search as, a higher interest rate means higher monthly payments.
+Interest rate: Obviously, this is one of the most important elements of your search, as a higher interest rate means higher monthly payments.